-We are proud to announce that John Folan, AIA, LEED AP has been awarded full-professorship as a tenured faculty member with the School of Architecture.
+We are proud to announce that John Folan, AIA, LEED AP was awarded full-professorship as a tenured faculty member with the School of Architecture in 2016.

 John is the T. David Fitz-Gibbon Professor of Architecture, Director of the Urban Design Build Studio (UDBS), and member of the Urban Laboratory faculty at Carnegie Mellon University.
 He is a graduate of the University of Illinois (Bachelor of Science in Architecture, High Honors) and the University of Pennsylvania (Masters of Architecture) where he was a Kahn Fellow and recipient of the Henry Adams Medal.

 SoA Head Steve Lee spearheaded the faculty search committee that found John.
 “I immediately realized the prodigious trajectory his career at the SoA would take in post-industrial Pittsburgh,” Steve remarked.
 “With his humble upbringing and his successful academic and professional career, it was clear that he would make Carnegie Mellon renowned for impact in the realm of public interest design.
 As a successor to my modest design-build efforts with the Solar Decathlon in the 00's, John has built a commanding reputation with the Urban Design Build Studio (UDBS), Project Re_ and the IDeATe Reality Computing endeavors.
 We are extremely fortunate to have him on our faculty.”